-- A. Faculty members are informed of the ACGME clinical and educational work hours policy and also receive education on the signs of sleep deprivation, alertness management and fatigue mitigation through a variety of educational sessions: 1) annually at a faculty meeting, 2) as part of the educational section of department's quarterly newsletter, and 3) at the end of the year jeopardy quiz game.
-If a faculty member is concerned that a resident is not fit for duty due to fatigue or illness or any cause, they will immediately report this to the program director. - B. Residents are also informed of the ACGME clinical and educational work hours policy and receive similar education on the signs of sleep deprivation, alertness management and fatigue mitigation through a variety of educational sources:
+- A. Faculty members are informed of the ACGME clinical and educational work hours policy and also receive education on the signs of sleep deprivation, alertness management and fatigue mitigation through a variety of educational sessions: 1) annually at a faculty meeting, 2) annually, as part of the educational section of department's newsletter, and 3) at the end of the year jeopardy quiz game.
+If a faculty member is concerned that a resident is not fit for duty due to fatigue or illness or any cause, he/she will immediately report this to the program director. - B. Residents are also informed of the ACGME clinical and educational work hours policy and receive similar education on the signs of sleep deprivation, alertness management and fatigue mitigation through a variety of educational sources:

-1) LSUHSC core modules, 2) annually at intern retreat, 3) quarterly department newsletter and 4) the end of the year jeopardy quiz game. - C. Residents are provided call rooms with beds in a quiet area away from patient care to rest.
+1) LSUHSC core modules, 2) annually at intern retreat, 3) annually, as part of the educational section of department's newsletter, and 4) the end of the year jeopardy quiz game. - C. Residents are provided private call rooms with beds in a quiet area away from patient care to rest.
 Napping is encouraged for the residents who are required to work overnight during the hours of 10 pm to 8 am to minimize the effects of sleep deprivation.
-If a resident feels that fatigue is affecting patient care, they should call the chief residents and a backup (or jeopardy) resident will be called to take their place.
+If a resident feels that fatigue is affecting patient care, they should call the chief residents, and a backup (or jeopardy) resident will be called to take their place.
 (See E below.)

 - D. If a resident should feel that fatigue may affect patient care or their transportation home, they may access the call rooms at any time for rest. - E. Back up Call Policy: If a resident cannot perform their required duties, they must contact their supervising faculty member and the chief residents.
-A call system is created for use of needed replacement for the House Officer who is unable to perform their duties which is named Jeopardy Call.
+A call system is created for use of needed replacement for the House Officer who is unable to perform their duties.
+This is named Jeopardy Call.
 The Jeopardy Call schedule is created by the chief residents and distributed with the monthly call schedule.
 There is one upper level resident on Jeopardy Call every day as back up.
-The chief residents will determine if Jeopardy Call needs to be activated depending on the need of the residents' service or their responsibilities.
+The chief residents will determine if Jeopardy Call needs to be activated depending on the responsibilities of the resident and/or the needs of his/her service.
 The chief residents are responsible for notifying the Jeopardy Call Resident to report to work.
-The coordinator is also notified by the chief residents for proper documentation and monitoring of sick days.
+The Chief Residents also notify the program coordinator for proper documentation and monitoring of sick days.